clajiness/qbop/README.md

 ## Purpose
 This tool helps automate port forwarding from ProtonVPN to qBittorrent via OPNsense.
 The tool polls ProtonVPN for the forwarded port, checks the ports set in OPNsense and qBittorrent, and updates them if necessary.

-You can ignore qBittorrent by using the `QBIT_SKIP` environment variable.
+You can ignore OPNsense and qBittorrent by using the `OPN_SKIP` and `QBIT_SKIP` environment variables.

 ## Installation
 I recommend using the provided Docker Compose file to simplify the set up of qbop.
-This container must be connected to ProtonVPN due to the required `natpmpc` command.
+This container must be connected to ProtonVPN due to the required `natpmpc` dependency.

 The container image is available here: https://github.com/clajiness/qbop/pkgs/container/qbop